Crime Stoppers to feature missing Belmont County couple

-The next installment of Love OV’s Crimestoppers airs tomorrow on their Facebook page.
+BELMONT COUNTY, OHIO (WTRF) The next installment of Love OV’s Crime Stoppers airs tomorrow on their Facebook page.

 This month’s episode is following the disappearance of Belmont County residents Brian Goff and Joni Davis.